Seasonal ideas: What to do in Northern California, Winter 2017-18:

 18. Sacramento restaurants, Midtown Sacramento

 Sacramento has been called the Farm-to-Fork capital of the United States.
 This means that the food here tends to be very fresh, coming from all the farmland that surrounds the city, and that restaurants prepare menus from what’s seasonal and local.
-There are many good places to eat and drink, especially in Midtown, including Biba, The Red Rabbit (above), Centro, Magpie, Mother, Hook & Ladder, and Thai Basil.
+There are many good places to eat and drink, especially in Midtown, including Biba, Red Rabbit, Centro, Grange, Ella, Kru, Pushkin’s, Magpie, Mother, Hook & Ladder, and Thai Basil.
 Find out more about Sacramento’s food scene here.